 Back pain, tenseness and soreness is a frequent issue for many women, particularly if you spend a lot of your day sitting around home.
 Fortunately, if you are hurting because of your back, there are various back exercises for women to alleviate the pain and stop it from occurring in the future.
 The best thing about these type of back exercises is that they’re easy enough to do at home!

-These back exercises are very useful for women with back issues, but can also be used for women looking to tone their back.
+These back exercises for women are useful for treating back issues, but can also be used for women looking to tone their back.
 Either way, be sure that you do ab exercises as well to ensure that you don’t develop a muscle imbalance in your body.
-Below are a seven back exercises for women at home:
+Below are seven best back exercises for women at home:

 The superman exercise strengthens your lower back muscles the most but also your upper back.
 The longer you hold this pose, the stronger your back muscles will grow.
 Start with 30 seconds and work on holding the pose for longer and longer.

 Exercise #2: Crunches

 Crunches are great back exercises for women to do at home.
 It is a common misconception that crunches are only good for strengthening your abs.
 In actuality, crunches workout both your abs and back muscles.
 Because crunches target your entire core area, it is one of the best exercises out there.
 For those with back pain, avoid full sit ups as the movements can be too much for your back and do crunches instead.

 To do a crunch, lie on your back with your knees bent and feet flat on the floor.
 Put your hands beside your head and flex your ab muscles to lift your upper back off the floor.
 Then, release on the floor and repeat.
 A good tip for this exercise is not to move your arms too much, focus on your abs to lift you.
 Again, this back exercise is easy enough for women to do at home.